mirage335/arduinoUbiquitous/README.md

 With specific versions of the full ArduinoIDE tracked and self-contained, and Atom based IDE is also included, adding debugging support to microcontroller projects using arduino.

 # Usage
-Define board type to compile for under "_local/ops", or through the ArduinoIDE GUI in persistent mode.

-Arbitrary code may be added to "ops" file in same directory as sketch.
-Especially intended to set sketch-specific preferences (ie. board type).

 Launch ArduinoIDE with "./_arduino" .
 Compile with "./_arduino_compile" .
-Upload with "./ubiquitous_bash.sh _arduino_upload_m0" or similar.
+Upload with "./ubiquitous_bash.sh _arduino_upload" or similar.

 Persistent changes to the ArduinoIDE can be made through "./ubiquitous_bash.sh _arduino_edit" .

+Arbitrary shellcode may be added to "ops" file in same directory as sketch.
+Especially intended to set sketch-specific preferences (ie. board type).
+Example at "_lib/Blink".
+Run "./_arduino_blink" to compile and upload an LED blink example configured for Arduino M0 by default.

 See "_prog/core.sh" for details.

+# Dependencies
+Nothing that would not be installed on a typical Linux development machine.
+Just run "./ubiquitous_bash.sh _setup" or "./ubiquitous_bash.sh _test" to install/check.

+Arduino itself is included.

+# Internal
+When running Atom, a terminal emulator, or any other app, under the "_launch_env" function, as is done for the App (Atom) IDE, with the "_aide" command, some exported arduinoBash functions and variables will be usable by a subordinate shell.

+* "${globalArgs[@]}"
+* "$safeTmp", "$shortTmp"
+* "$setFakeHome"
+* "$au_*"
+	au_arduinoInstallation
+	au_arduinoSketchDir
+	au_arduinoBuildPath

+* _arduino_run_actions
+	_arduino_compile_commands #"$@"
+	_arduino_upload_commands
+* _arduino_swd_openocd
+	_arduino_swd_openocd_zero
+* _arduino_gdb

 # Development
 Fork this repository to create specialized variants of this IDE for other purposes (ie. custom hardware support).